mnot/I-D/h2-cache-digest/draft.md

 ## The Host Parameter

-The "host" parameter widens the scope of the digest-value.
+The "host" parameter modifies the scope of the digest-value.

-If present, the parameter MUST either convey the host of the target URI, or the authenticated server identify for the "https" scheme (see {{RFC2818}}, Section 3).
+If present, the scope of the digest-value is the resources belonging to the specified host.
+If "https" scheme is used, the parameter MAY contain a wildcard character "*".
+In such case, the scope of the digest-value is the resources belonging to all the hosts that match against the value of the parameter as defined in {{RFC2818}}, Section 3.
+The value SHOULD be a subset of the hosts the server is authoritative of.

 If not present, the scope of the digest-value is the authority of the target URI.